-Located on the Baltic coast in the northern pocket of Germany, Lubeck is a throwback to Old World Germany.
-The city was once the principal city of the influential and mighty trading confederation, the Hanseatic League.
-Lubeck had been on our radar for a number of years and we finally went there on account of Jacky’s birthday.
-We’ve made a list of the best things to do in Lubeck.
+Located on the Baltic coast in the northern pocket of Germany, Lübeck is a throwback to Old World Germany and by far the most interesting city in Schleswig-Holstein.
+It was once the principal city of the Hanseatic League, an influential and mighty trading confederation in the late Middle Ages.
+It is now a magnet for fans of Gothic brick architecture and its immensely delectable marzipan.
+Lübeck had been on our radar for a number of years and we finally went there on account of Jacky’s birthday.
+Here’s our lowdown on the top things to do in Lübeck.

-Lubeck is one of Germany’s best-kept secrets, renowned for its charming Old Town with its big brick churches, little brick houses with stepped gables, and cobbled streets as well as its marzipan.
+Lübeck is one of Germany’s best-kept secrets, renowned for its charming Old Town with its big brick churches, little brick houses with stepped gables, cobbled streets as well as its marzipan.

-Lubeck was founded in 1143 and for over 400 years held a vast monopoly over trade in the Baltic and the North Sea along with other cities of the Hanseatic League.
-It became very prosperous and wealthy over this time as a wide array of goods were shipped from the Baltic region via Lubeck to the west and south of Europe in exchange for valuable goods required in Germany.
+Lübeck was founded in 1143 and for over 400 years held a vast monopoly over trade in the Baltic and the North Sea along with other cities of the Hanseatic League (Hansa).
+It became very prosperous and wealthy over this time as a wide array of goods were shipped from the Baltic region via Lübeck to the west and south of Europe in exchange for valuable goods required in Germany.